Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The supply chain for NAS devices is exposed to a medium level of risk.
-The medium level of supply chain risk harms buyer power because providers that face supply chain disruptions are often less willing to negotiate on prices.
-Key inputs of NAS devices include semiconductor and electronic components, steel...
+The supply chain for NAS devices is exposed to a medium level of risk, which harms buyer power because providers that face supply chain disruptions are often less willing to negotiate on prices.
+Key inputs of NAS devices include semiconductors and electronic components, steel and aluminum.
+Semiconductors and electronic components...
 Subscribe to learn more.